Agoric/documentation/main/zoe/guide/contracts/README.md

 ## Generic Sales/Trading Contracts

 These contracts involve trading or selling ERTP digital assets.
-Some contracts are restricted to non-fungible tokens, but most can be instantiated with either fungible or non-fungible tokens.

 - [Sell Items](./sell-items.md) - A generic sales contract, mostly
   used for selling NFTs for money.